-Table A-6 provides a recent history of assessed valuations of taxable property within the City.
+Table A-7 provides a recent history of assessed valuations of taxable property within the City.
 The property tax rate is composed of two components: 1) the 1.0% countywide portion, and 2) all voter-approved overrides which fund debt service for general obligation bond indebtedness.
-There can be no assurances that the COVID-19 Emergency will not materially adversely impact property values in the City.
-See "RECENT DEVELOPMENTS."
+It is possible that the COVID-19 Emergency will result in a reduction in property values in the City, and such reduction could be material.

-The total tax rate shown in Table A-6 includes taxes assessed on behalf of the City as well as the San Francisco Unified School District (SFUSD), County Office of Education (SFCOE), SFCCD, Bay Area Air Quality

-Management District (BAAQMD), and San Francisco Bay Area Rapid Transit District (BART), all of which are legal entities separate from the City.
+The total tax rate shown in Table A-6 includes taxes assessed on behalf of the City as well as the San Francisco Unified School District (SFUSD), County Office of Education (SFCOE), SFCCD, Bay Area Air Quality Management District (BAAQMD), and San Francisco Bay Area Rapid Transit District (BART), all of which are legal entities separate from the City.
 See also, Table A-31: "Statement of Direct and Overlapping Debt and Long-Term Obligations."
 In addition to ad valorem taxes, voter-approved special assessment taxes or direct charges may also appear on a property tax bill.

 Additionally, although no additional rate is levied, a portion of property taxes collected within the City is allocated to the Successor Agency to the San Francisco Redevelopment Agency (more commonly known OCII).
 Property tax revenues attributable to the growth in assessed value of taxable property (known as "tax increment") within the adopted redevelopment project areas may be utilized by OCII to pay for outstanding and enforceable obligations and a portion of administrative costs of the agency causing a loss of tax revenues from those parcels located within project areas to the City and other local taxing agencies, including SFUSD and SFCCD.
 Taxes collected for payment of debt service on general obligation bonds are not affected or diverted.
-The Successor Agency received \$158.6 million of property tax increment in fiscal year 2018-19 for recognized obligations, diverting about \$88.2 million that would have otherwise been apportioned to the City's discretionary General Fund.
+The Successor Agency received \$155.5 million of property tax increment in fiscal year 2019-20 for recognized obligations, diverting about \$86.5 million that would have otherwise been apportioned to the City's discretionary General Fund.

-The percent collected of property tax (current year levies excluding supplemental) was 99.26% for fiscal year 2018-19.
+The percent collected of property tax (current year levies excluding supplemental) was 99.05% for fiscal year 2019-20.
 Foreclosures, defined as the number of trustee deeds recorded by the Assessor-Recorder's Office, numbered 56 for the six-month period July 1 to December 31, 2019.
 For the fiscal year 2018-19 a total of 86 trustee deeds were recorded compared to 111 for fiscal year 2017-18 and 92 for fiscal year 2016-17.
-There can be no assurances that the COVID-19 Emergency will not result in increased foreclosures in the City.
-See "RECENT DEVELOPMENTS."
+It is possible that the COVID-19 Emergency will result in increased foreclosures in the City, and the effect of such increased foreclosures could be material.

-CITY AND COUNTY OF SAN FRANCISCO Assessed Valuation of Taxable Property Fiscal Years 2008-09 through 2019-20 (000s)
+CITY AND COUNTY OF SAN FRANCISCO Assessed Valuation of Taxable Property Fiscal Years 2008-09 through 2020-21 (000s)